Cleveland Foundation: Asset Owners & Managers Work to Advance Racial Equity

 Aperio, investment advisor

-As the world’s 1st community foundation, Cleveland Foundation's (CF) core values are deployed through a place-based strategy.
+As the world’s first community foundation, Cleveland Foundation's (CF) core values are deployed through a place-based strategy.
 It seeks to drive “hard dollars” into the Cleveland region —particularly residents of Cuyahoga, Lake and Geauga counties in Northeast Ohio — and advance gender and racial equity for all.
 Cleveland Foundation's Board sought to go beyond grantmaking and use the balance sheet to advance mission.

 As of 2019, the foundation employs several impact investing approaches, including recoverable grants, below market-rate loans, equity investments, and bank deposits or debt guarantees that are used to fill capital gaps and address community issues, Mission Related Investments (MRIs), which provide a vehicle to support early-stage private equity and venture capital, Benefit Corporations, and public or private companies that are mission-aligned.
 The foundation’s MRIs frequently center on job creation, economic development, research, and technology advancements that will provide impact for the community.
 Additionally, the foundation also looks for environmental and sustainable impact investments, housing development investments, and financing for entrepreneur start-up capital.